Beyond Robertson-Schr\"odinger: A General Uncertainty Relation Unveiling Hidden Noncommutative Trade-offs: Beyond Robertson and Schr odinger Relations 13pt 12pt --- Revealing Hidden Quantum Uncertainty

-Here, the new trade-off term factorizes into a product of two distinct contributions: one purely reflecting the state's mixedness, quantified by the purity $P(\rho)$, and the other capturing the degree of noncommutativity, quantified by the Frobenius norm of the commutator $\| [A, B] \|^2$.
-This factorization cleanly separates the effects of mixedness and noncommutativity, particularly eliminating the ambiguity in the trade-off, where the state dependence can obscure or even suppress the contribution arising from noncommutativity.
+\GEN{where \(P(\rho):=\Tr\rho^2\) is the purity of \(\rho\).
+Here we intentionally omit the subscript $\rho$ from the expectation-value part of the last term, since, for two-level systems, this factor becomes state-independent and coincides with the squared Frobenius norm of the commutator: $ \langle \bigl|[A,B]\bigr|^2\rangle_\rho = \frac{1}{2}\|[A,B]\|^2:= \frac{1}{2}\Tr[A,B]^\dagger [A,B]$.
+This separation between the state-dependent prefactor and the state-independent commutator term cleanly disentangles the effects of mixedness and noncommutativity, thereby removing an ambiguity in conventional uncertainty trade-offs, where state dependence can obscure, or even suppress, the contribution arising from noncommutativity.}

-Note that exact equality relations for two-level systems and their dependence on the state's purity have already been proposed.
-In Ref.~\cite{MPM}, the additional trade-off term to the Schr\"odinger relation was characterized by